Quick Chicken Piccata, an impressive yet simple Italian classic recipe, makes dinner sorted in just 15 minutes!

 Chicken piccata and chicken Francese (or French) are very similar dishes.

-This lemon chicken piccata recipe couldn’t be easier, all you need is 15 minutes and a bunch of simple ingredients:
+This traditional chicken piccata recipe couldn’t be easier, all you need is 15 minutes and a bunch of simple ingredients:

 - chicken breast

 - fresh parsley or thyme leaves

 You can use skinless, boneless chicken breasts or store-bought chicken cutlets.

 If you can’t find cutlets at your grocery store, simply make your own by slicing the chicken breast in half, lengthwise.